mattetti/sinatra-web-api-example/README.md

 Look at the `test/test_helpers.rb` file to see the many other helpers such as `TestAPI.last_response`, `TestAPI.json_response`, `TestAPI.mobile_get` etc...

+To automatically re-run tests whilst you are editing your API or your tests:

+    bundle exec guard

 ## More about the DSL